112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 for pedestrians.
 French drivers are as terrified of ou r driving as we are indignant about theirs ,
 65

+foreigner in Paris, like a foreigner in New York, might ell feel like the farmer who spent most of his vacatio n in a big city jumping out of the way of ears, "Lham thes e furriners '. ' ' he cried : Then° even put spot-lights on their Ni

 The French. can't rlrzvn ,c? r_crr
 They 'vin vehicles . "